Before you access Settings

 TEAM OWNER You will see this tab when your service has Contact Center Features enabled and "Agents" assigned.

-Any service owner can access the "Agents" tab to adjust the individual skill levels for each Agent assigned to the service.
+TEAM OWNER Any service owner can access the "Agents" tab to adjust the levels of Skills and Responsibilities of Agents assigned to your service.